Process Mapping Consulting Services: Document Workflows

 • You need a foundation for automation or redesign - Systems can’t improve or automate a process until the current state is documented and understood.

-Process mapping projects typically range from $2,500 to $20,000, depending on the number of workflows and systems involved.
-Minor engagements, such as mapping a single workflow, fall between $2,500 and $5,000.
-Larger initiatives, such as ERP-readiness mapping or compliance-focused documentation, generally range from $10,000 to $20,000, depending on complexity and deliverables.
+Simple engagements, such as mapping a single workflow, starts at $2,500.
+Larger initiatives, such as ERP related mapping or compliance-focused documentation, start from $10,000, depending on complexity and deliverables.

 On-site support is available for more complex mapping projects that require in-person interviews with key stakeholders, hands-on workflow observation, or system reviews.
-We can typically be on-site for companies within reach of our Plymouth, MI office, including:
+We can typically be on-site for companies within reach of our Ann Arbor, MI office, including:

 • Detroit, MI